Moellenkampi beetle: Distribution

-Unlike its close relatives, C. atlas C. caucasus and C. engganensis, C. moellenkampi has a rather restricted geographic distribution and appears to occur only on Borneo.
+Unlike its close relatives, C. atlas and C. chiron, C. moellenkampi has a rather restricted geographic distribution and appears to occur only on Borneo.

 Description

 Chalcosoma moellenkampi can reach about the same size as C. atlas, and males may measure up to 110 mm from the tip of the head horn to the end of the elytra (wingcases).
-The largest species in the genus is Chalcosoma caucasus, where males may occasionally reach 130 mm.
+The largest species in the genus is Chalcosoma chiron, where males may occasionally reach 130 mm.
 Females are much smaller than males, usually only 45–60 mm, and lack horns.
 Unlike the males, which in Chalcosoma can be distinguished from each other using the characteristics listed below, females are very similar in the three Chalcosoma species, and can usually only be distinguished from each other by specialists.

 Atlas beetle males are renowned for their three horns, two on the pronotum and one on the head.
 Owing to environmental conditions, not all larvae grow to similar sizes, and those that live in harsher conditions, adult beetles become small.
 In small males, the horns are very short and the head horn extends almost vertically upwards and usually has three small prongs, but in large males, the horns are enormous, and the head horn projects mainly anteriorly with an upwards curvature.
 The size of the horns relative to the size of the beetle is thus positively allometric, meaning the horns are much larger relative to the body size of the beetle in large males compared to small males, which have very short horns.
 In contrast, females do not show such dramatic differences in body proportions, and large females are simply larger versions of small females.